 Unwanted matter in the air of your home can worsen your allergies (if any).
 Furthermore, people who have asthma might find it difficult to breathe in unpurified air.
 This is where the HEPA filter steps in.

-HEPA filters are available for home appliances like a vacuum cleaner and air purifier.
+HEPA filters are available for home appliances like vacuum cleaners and air purifiers.
 The air in your home has germs, bacteria, smoke, etc. If you own a pet, pet dander is also common in the air.
 Vacuuming your floor using the HEPA filter and purifying the air get rid of such particulates.

 HEPA filter for air purifier

-The capacity of a HEPA filter for air purifier varies with every model.
+The capacity of a HEPA filter for an air purifier varies with every model.
 You can find your ideal capacity based on the dimensions of the purifying space.
-Rest assured, all dust, dirt, pollens, etc. are effectively handled using the filters.
+Rest assured, all dust, dirt, pollens, etc., are effectively handled using the filters.